chirathr/PingPongOpenGL/README.md

 - Down : l

 ### Start game
-- left mouse button
+- Starts the game

-### Stop game
+### Restart game
-- middle mouse button
+- middle button to reset the ball, paddle and score